grufffta/vuejs-typescript-template/README.md

-# vue-ts-todo
+# TypeScript VueJS template based vue-ts-todo

-> Todolist with Typescript in Vue
+> Based on the Todolist with Typescript in Vue

 ## Build Setup